qoorp/xsd-2-go/README.md

 jar cfe x2g.jar main.Start .
 xsd-2-go/script/run.sh se
 ```
-That will create lots of directories in $GOPATH/src/tmp/, each with a struct.go file.
+That will create lots of directories in $GOPATH/src/tmp/, each with a Go file.
 Now comes the tedious part.
-Copy the directory you need (with the struct.go file) to
+Copy the directory you need (with the Go file) to
 the right place in your GOPATH.
 Try to build it.
+Copy directories from
-Copy directories that are missing.
+$GOPATH/src/tmp/ that are missing.
 Etc.
-All struct.go files have an import of datatype/.
-This is where you can put missing types.
+All Go files have an import of datatype/.
+Here you can put missing types.